mosip/mosip-ref-impl/pre-registration-ui/README.md

 To start off we will be needing a Virtual Machine (VM) of at least 1 core processor and 4 GB memory with Red Hat OS installed.
 Please follow the following steps after the pre-requisites are met.

-- Install GIT – GIT is a version control software, we will be using it to download the source code on our system.
-Follow the following steps to install GIT on your system.
+- *Install GIT*
-  - yum update (to update all the RHEL packages)
+  - yum update
-  - yum install git (to install git)
+  - yum install git
-  - git --version (to verify if git is installed or not)
+  - git --version

-- Install Docker – Dockeris thesoftware used to create a runnable image from the existing source code.
-Follow the following steps to install Docker on your system.
+- *Install Docker*
-  - yum install docker (to install docker)
+  - yum install docker
-  - docker --version (to verify if docker is installed on your system)
+  - docker --version

-- Install node.js – To build the angular code using angular cli that runs on node.
-Follow the following steps to install node.js on your system.
+- *Install nodejs* – To build the angular code using angular cli that runs on node
-  - yum install rh-nodejs8 (to install node )
+  - yum install rh-nodejs8
   - scl enable rh-nodejs8 bash (to add node.js to environment)
-  - node --version (to verify node.js is working)
+  - node --version

 - Install angular cli – To install angular cli for building the code into deployable artifacts.
 Follow the following steps to install angular cli on your system.
   - npm install -g @angular/cli (to install angular cli)
   - ng --version (to verify angular is installed in system)